PosthumanMarket/Posthuman.py/README.md

 1. Alice publishes a GPT-2 model M1 in a compute to data environment, trained on any dataset X, using the Marketplace provider.

-2. Bob buys datatokens and runs further training (finetuning) on any custom dataset Y, using the algo_train.py algorithm, to created updated model M2.
+2. Bob buys datatokens and runs further training (finetuning) on any custom dataset Y, using the algo_training.py algorithm, to create updated model M2.

 3. The updated model (M2)-
 i) remains on the marketplace’s machine;